 Generally, you have 365 days from the service date to submit a claim for consideration for reimbursement.
 However, should you be terminated from the Lake County Indiana NECA – I.B.E.W.
 Health and Benefit Plan, your debit card will be deactivated upon termination and you will be provided sixty (60) calendar days to manually submit any claims for consideration for reimbursement.

-The HRA debit MasterCard allows responsible users to access the their HRA credit without having to complete and file forms.
-Participants are permitted to use the card whenever they incur an eligible expense at a qualified provider.
-In other words, participants can pay with their debit card instead of paying out-of-pocket.
+The HRA debit MasterCard allows users to access the their HRA credit without having to complete and file forms.
+Participants are permitted to use the card whenever they incur an eligible and definitively known out-of-pocket expense.
+The latter of which is identified within the explanation of benefits the participant received for medical and dental expenses.

 Consequently, if you utilized the HRA debit card to pay for an ineligible expense and failed to timely reimburse the Plan for said purchase, you must report it in your annual income tax filing and pay the related income taxes and applicable IRS tax penalty, if any.